Finding a Mortgage After Foreclosure

 The key to lowering your mortgage interest rate, therefore, is to increase your savings rate.
 In order to do this, patience is key.
 Draft a budget that includes stashing a hefty amount of your monthly income into a savings account.
 Then, stick to the program.

-Since mortgage lenders review the last three years of your credit history, it's a good idea to document in writing why you have a foreclosure on your credit report.
+Since mortgage lenders review the last seven years of your credit history, it's a good idea to document in writing why you have a foreclosure on your credit report.
 Track your credit, and keep trying to improve it.

 Be a smart shopper